 There are no hidden terms—just contact support within 30 days if you decide NordVPN isn't right for you and you'll get a full refund.
 Start your NordVPN trial here.

-If you’re currently traveling outside Canada, you can still access the CBC’s free streams of the NHL Final by using a VPN.
-If you’re still on the fence about which VPN to choose, we recommend NordVPN because of its large number of available servers in key locations worldwide and its 30-day money-back guarantee.
+If you’re currently traveling outside Canada, you can still access the CBC’s free streams of the NHL Final by using a VPN to get a Canadian IP address.
+If you’re still on the fence about which VPN to choose, we recommend NordVPN because of its large number of servers in key locations worldwide and its 30-day money-back guarantee.
 If you’re not a fan of the service or only need it for the Stanley Cup, you can cancel after the event is over for a full refund.

 Where else can I stream the Stanley Cup Final online?